 1.1 – Build a 3-column dataset

-- 1 column for the causes
+- 1 column for the causes’ description – Here labeled as “Cause”

 3-column dataset example

-=query(RawData!A1:B,“Select A,SUM(B), SUM(B)/” & SUM(RawData!B:B) &” where A is not null group by A order by SUM(B) desc LABEL SUM(B) ‘Complaints’, SUM(B)/” & SUM(RawData!B:B) & ” ‘% of to Total Complaints’ “)
+=QUERY(RawData!A1:B,“SELECT A,SUM(B), SUM(B)/” & SUM(RawData!B:B) &” WHERE A IS NOT NULL GROUP BY A ORDER BY SUM(B) DESC LABEL SUM(B) ‘Complaints’, SUM(B)/” & SUM(RawData!B:B) & ” ‘% of to Total Complaints’ “)

 What does this formula do?

-- It extracts, consolidates and sorts the “Raw Data” the right way: It assumes that your “Raw Data” is located in columns A & B of a distinct sheet called “RawData” like below.
+- It extracts, summarizes, and sorts the “Causes” correctly.
+It assumes that your “Raw Data” input is in columns A & B of a separate sheet called “RawData,” like in the screenshot below.
+It conveniently handles the data regardless of how the data is input into your spreadsheet.

-- It tailors the columns’ names using ‘LABEL’: Feel free to change it your way in the formula depending on your context.
+- It tailors the columns’ names using ‘LABEL’: Feel free to change it your way in the formula, depending on your context.

 “Raw Data” located in columns A and B of the “RawData” sheet